Easily scanned web pages mean your content gets read, and your visitors return.

 Your links should be formatted in a way that makes them stand out from the rest of the text.
 So make sure they’re highlighting words that help visitors understand the content of the page – definitely no ‘click here’, ‘read more’ or ‘this ‘report’.

-A pullquote is a very short quote displayed in a large font.
-If the main text runs around it (and it probably should), make sure the pullquote is right-aligned, so it doesn’t interfere with the easy scanning down the left side
+A pullquote is a very short (and interesting!) quote displayed in a large font.
+The quote will often appear elsewhere in the main text – if so, make sure the pullquote is some paragraphs above so that it encourages the user to keep on reading.

 Images can work well for breaking up text.
 But use with caution – some studies have shown that text is better for scanning than images.
 And make sure your pictures are extremely clear and graphically strong, and simply convey a single idea.